nalimuradov/clickbait/README.md

 https://nariman.herokuapp.com/

-Can take up to 30sec to load.
+Can take up to 30 seconds to load.

-** Some parts of the project such as the models or data are not in the repo due to size/privacy issues.
+Some parts of the project such as the models or data are not in the repo due to size/privacy issues.

 ###  Predicting the Success of a YouTube Video

 #### Introduction:

+Garnering YouTube views .
+To test the effects, I made regression models that only use features the user can see before clicking on the video: the title of the video and the thumbnail image.
+Using these basic regressors, I wanted to see how significantly the 'first impression' of a video can affect the amount of views it will get, if at all.

+[Image here of youtueb title and video]

 Clickbait, very controversial but very successful.
 Wanted to see if it worked.
 Made regressions models that uses only features the user can see before clicking on the video (ie. thumbnail and title).
 Nothing pretrained, nothing fancy.
 Clean data with basic SV regressors.
 This test is to strictly see how a YouTuber can go about increasing their exposure.
+How significant of a role does clickbait play.
 Below are the results

 #### The Data: